ltelab/RS2026/README.md

 # EXERCISE for Remote Sensing Course

 This repository contains the exercices for the EPFL Remote Sensing Course.
+The exercises can be executed directly on the EPFL's virtual machines, available in the exercise classroom, or directly on your personal laptops.

-The exercises can be executed directly on the EPFL VMware Horizon platform.
+## Instructions for using EPFL's VM
 Please select the `ENAC-SSIE-Ubuntu-20-04` Virtual Desktop Infrastructure (VDI) and then follow these steps:

 1. [Download the RS2026 GitHub repository](https://github.com/ltelab/RS2026/archive/refs/heads/main.zip)